Michael Schwartz Library

 - Ask about services and resources the academic library is able to provide to high schools.

 - Inquire about the most convenient time to schedule the visit

 - Be aware of the library’s policies and limitations.

 - Come with a clear purpose and express that purpose to the hosting librarian.

-- Review the assignment students will be working on during their visit before coming to the academic library for instruction.
+- Review the assignment students will be working on during their visit before coming to the library for instruction.

 - Consider the necessity of borrowing privileges --- Will the students really use them?

-- Prepare students for the visit by discussing how academic and school libraries differ, introducing the academic library’s website, and setting standards for respectful behavior.
+- Prepare students for the visit by discussing how academic and school libraries differ, introducing the library’s website, and setting standards for respectful behavior.